SwedbankPay/developer.swedbankpay.com/resources/data-protection.md

 When creating a payment order and checking in a consumer the consumer may opt to create a profile.
 This will store certain data (listed below) to their profile.
-However if a consumer choose to not create a profile we store the consumer data as the provided data is only possible to input during this stage.
+However if a consumer choose to not create a profile, we store the consumer data as the provided data is only possible to input during this stage.
 To have access to this when completing a payment order, such as capturing it when shipping the order the address and name must be available on a profile,